Shuffle/shuffle-docs/docs/configuration.md

 Make sure that the output image is the same in your docker-compose.yml file.
 This should work seemlessly for you next.

 ### App Certificates
-As of November 2023, it's now possible to mount folders into apps.
-This is in order for you to have better control of what Shuffle Apps can do, with the main reason being to manage certificates.
+As of November 2023, it is possible to mount folders into apps.
+This is in order for you to have better control of what Shuffle Apps can do, with the main reason being to manage certificates or dynamic, large files.

-To mount in certificates, add the following environment variable to the "Orborus" container, but change the source and destination folder.
+To mount in certificates to ALL App containers, add the following environment variable to the "Orborus" container, but change the source and destination folder.
 The item BEFORE the colon (:) is the source folder on your machine, with the one AFTER the colon (:) being for the destination folder in the app itself.

-If you want more folders mounted, add them with a comma.
+If you want more multiple folders mounted, add them with a comma.
+Folders MUST exist, otherwise apps may not run, and the Worker will throw an error in the logs with Workflow Runs not finishing.
 ```
-SHUFFLE_VOLUME_BINDS="/etc/ssl/certs:/usr/local/share/ca-certificates,srcfolder2:dstfolder2"
+SHUFFLE_VOLUME_BINDS="/etc/ssl/certs:/usr/local/share/ca-certificates,srcfolder=dstfolder"
 ```

-**PS: This is in beta.
-Reach out to support@shuffler.io if you have any trouble with this.
-**

 ### Using the Nginx Reverse Proxy for TLS/SSL
 If you intend to use Nginx as a Reverse Proxy, the main steps are below.
 [Here is a basic single-server architecture for it](https://jamboard.google.com/d/1zJU8yMzbsu-XWeZnch_5MoDwmMNkkN8ZmoGNLCaHPlU/edit?usp=sharing).
 The Docker version is further down.